dryu99/boonwegig-pub/README.md

   - [ ] also check how it works with donation text
 - [ ] set up vps (for scraper)
 - [ ] set up cron jobs
+  - [ ] delete rows in prod db
+  - [ ] make sure scraper db is pointing to prod supabase.
 - [ ] write script that'll print out all needs_review rows for all tables (maybe write sql for db beaver)
   - [ ] check how easy it is to edit stuff in db beaver
 - [ ] see how painful it is to manually check things
-- [ ] figure out db backups + storing in cloud
+- [ ] figure out db backups
-- [ ] figure out db migrations (or how to store create table schemas locally. kysley schema doesnt cover everything e.g. unique constraints)
 - [ ] look into supporting scraping for post with multiple events (look at examples below)
 - [ ] figure out how to handle logs when you deploy your app
   - [ ] don't need to write to file prob (maybe only for scraper)